 A very good answer that is well presented, coherent and demonstrates critical judgement.
 It displays good coverage of the material and issues, and it is well laid out and argued.
 It may lack originality, or draw upon limited sources; however, referencing will be good.
 60-69% Pass: merit Well presented Referencing relevant and accurate Logical, coherent and lucid, and with good style Clear evidence of understanding Grammar and spelling accurate Conclusions well-argued and substantiated Appropriate selection of content / theory / style in key areas Good focus on module's aims and themes Clear identification of the issues Demonstration of reading of relevant literature from a variety of sources Evidence of wide reading Appropriate application of theory Ability to be critical and appraise the literature retrospectively to further knowledge and thinking Evidence of evaluation / justification / critical thought 50-59% Pass: adequate A satisfactory answer indicating a grasp of the question and a reasonably structured answer.
 It offers fair coverage, picking most of the key issues, but lacks any real development.
 Some evidence of reading or wider appreciation of subject.
-Logical, coherent and reasonably presented Evidence of evaluation / justification / critical thought Grammar and spelling largely accurate Mostly accurate referencing Thought given to selection of content / theory in key areas Good level of understanding of topic area Identification of the main issues to the subject Conclusions largely well-argued and substantiated Evidence of reading relevant literature round the subject Focus on module's aims and themes Some application of theory This indicates a very basic understanding of the issues.
+O Logical, coherent and reasonably presented O Evidence of evaluation / justification / critical thought O Grammar and spelling largely accurate O Mostly accurate referencing O Thought given to selection of content / theory in key areas O Good level of understanding of topic area This indicates a very basic understanding of the issues.
 Failure to highlight some of the key points, and the overall structure of the answer is weak and lacking in critical thinking.
 An understanding of the issues can be identified but there is a failure to elaborate or communicate them beyond description.
 Presentation is also likely to be poor quality and referencing poor and limited in scope.